Best College Majors for Highest Paying Jobs: 2018 Edition

 Although an English degree can have a bad reputation as a go-nowhere piece of paper, the education you get will set you up for many opportunities, not just teaching English.
 People with English degrees go on to be editors, content writers, and communications managers.

-- Grand Canyon University Bachelor of Arts in English / Professional Writing
+- University of Massachusetts - Lowell Bachelor of Arts in English

 - Southern New Hampshire University Master of Arts in English & Creative Writing / Poetry